andrew-irods/How-To/Eclipse-attach-to-icommand-executable.md

 **tempZone** -- Happens to be the default zone.

-**xx0000** -- Is the password in iRODS for "andrew", as set up by the iiadmin command in the previous step.
+**xx0000** -- Is the password in iRODS for "andrew", as set up by the iadmin command in the previous step.

 At this point, you can check the validity of your linux user **akelly**  configuration by issuing some icommands, and seeing files with the **ils** command.